GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 __Helm__ is a tool that streamlines installing and managing Kubernetes applications and resources.
 Think of it like apt/yum/homebrew for Kubernetes.
 Use of helm charts is recommended since they are maintained and typically kept up-to-date by the Kubernetes community.

 -  Helm has two parts: a client (`helm`) and a server (`tiller`)
--  `Tiller` runs inside of your Kubernetes cluster, and manages releases (installations) of your charts.
+-  `Tiller` runs inside of your Kubernetes cluster, and manages releases (installations) of your [helm charts](https://github.com/kubernetes/helm/blob/master/docs/charts.md).
 -  `Helm` runs on your laptop, CI/CD, or in our case, the Cloud Shell.

 You can install the `helm` client in Cloud Shell using the following commands: